awsdocs/amazon-glacier-developer-guide/doc_source/using-aws-sdk-for-dot-net.md

 string archiveId = manager.Upload(vaultName, "archive description", archiveToUpload).ArchiveId;
 ```

-Note that any operations you perform apply to the region you specified when creating the `ArchiveTransferManager` object\.
+Note that any operations you perform apply to the AWS Region you specified when creating the `ArchiveTransferManager` object\.
 All the high\-level examples in this guide use this pattern\.

 **Note**
 The high\-level `ArchiveTransferManager` class still needs the low\-level `AmazonGlacierClient` client, which you can pass either explicitly or the `ArchiveTransferManager` creates the client\.